Herring-UGAECSE-2920/Class-Instructions/deliverables/deliverable14.md

 ## Return All Hardware (P)

 **P**: Turn in **Every** piece of hardware you received for this class, including those items which you damaged/replaced throughout the course of the project.
 This includes **every** component listed on the hardware checkoff list, and the boxes/containers we gave you to hold everything.
+As a reminder, a grade of incomplete will be given until all items are returned in working condition.

 ## Begin Finalizing User and Technical Manuals and Start your Final Presentation (P)